SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-device-services.md

 title: Monitoring device services
 layout: redirect
 ---
-The Device management application gives you the possibility to monitor the data your devices send about the services they are running.
+The Device Management application lets you monitor the data that your devices send about the services they are running.

-The [Services](/users-guide/device-management/#services) tab on the device details view provides you with an overview of the services running on a given device and acts as an entry point to the service details view where you can see detailed information about measurements, events and alarms sent for every service.
+The [Services](/users-guide/device-management/#services) tab on the device details view provides an overview of the services running on a given device and acts as an entry point to the service details view.
+There you can see detailed information about measurements, events and alarms sent for every service.

 ![Service details](/images/users-guide/DeviceManagement/devmgmt-service-details.png)